 If internal collection efforts do not yield results, liwwa transfers the case to a specialized legal firm for legal action.
 All legal fees will be passed on to the borrower where possible.
 Furthermore, liwwa covers the outstanding costs of retaining a lawyer and applicable court fees.
 However, legal firms typically charge 7.50% - 10.00% of collected payments as success fees.
 Therefore, loans recovered through legal action are remitted to investors net of success fees.

 In certain rare cases, where the borrower has demonstrated significant business interruptions, the Collections Committee may agree to restructure a loan based on a new payment schedule.
-Loans that have been restructured after missing one or more payments can return to "Current" status after making 3 consecutive on-time payments of their restructured schedule.
-While loans are typically restructured after the borrower has missed one or more payments, loans can also be restructured without any payments being late.
+Loans that have been restructured after missing three or more payments can return to "Current" status after making 3 consecutive on-time payments of their restructured schedule.
+While loans are typically restructured after the borrower has missed three or more payments, loans can also be restructured without three payments being late.
 In this case, the loan will remain in the "Current" status after restructuring, as long as the borrower continues to pay on-time according to the new schedule.

 liwwa seeks to offer flexibility to borrowers, particularly where doing so will increase the likelihood of collection and thus safeguard your investment.
 For this reason, liwwa provides an incentive in the form of a discount for borrowers to repay their loans early.
 This incentive is designed to ensure that liwwa investors earn roughly the same IRR when a borrower pays early as they would have if the loan had been paid according to its payment schedule.
 The discount will appear as an Early Repayment Discount on the last payment of the loan.